DevMountain/react-axios/README.md

 export const DELETE_CUSTOMER = "DELETE_CUSTOMER";
 ```

 We'll also need two action creators to go along with these actions types.
 Let's create an action creator called `updateCustomer` that has an `id` and `obj` parameter.
 This functions should create a promise using `axios.patch`.
 The api URL should equal `apiURL` + `id`.
-The promise should capture the response and return the data of the response.
+The promise should use `obj` as the request body.
+The request body is the second argument of `axios.patch`.
+The promise should also capture the response and return the data of the response.
 This function should also return an object with a `type` property that equals `UPDATE_CUSTOMER` and a `payload` property that equals `promise`.

 ```js
 export const UPDATE_CUSTOMER = "UPDATE_CUSTOMER";